 Creating a region where Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) people thrive means being an advocate for equity and social justice within and external to the LGBTQ community.
 We support community members who have been victims of discrimination, harassment, violence, trafficking, hate crimes, or other physical, emotional, or financial abuse at the hands of law enforcement, at home, in school, in healthcare settings, at work, or anywhere in our community.

 Advocates are available to listen and support you regardless of circumstance and can offer direct assistance and community resource navigation to help you feel safe, welcome, and on a path to thrive.
-Services are free and available to all eligible community members regardless of immitration status.
+Services are free and available to all eligible community members regardless of immigration status.

 Reporting Assistance: You may not fully understand what has happened to you or think of it as a crime, but you can report any incident of bias or hate through our website.
 You may also call the Center or come in to receive assistance as you advocate in filing official reports.